 Recently, state high school athletic associations have started to acknowledge the importance of heat acclimatization, and have adopted the 2009 guidelines released by the National Athletic Trainers’ Association for secondary schools.
 These were modeled after the 2003 guidelines that the NCAA implemented.
 With the assistance of Korey Stringer Institute, many states have adopted these guidelines into their state athletic association handbooks.
-A timeline of adaptation of heat acclimatization guidelines can be seen on our high school state policies page.
+A timeline of adaptation of heat acclimatization guidelines can be seen below.

 Regrettably, athletes are still suffering and dying from exertional heat stroke.
 This can be changed and many lives can be saved by speaking up and supporting mandatory state guidelines for heat acclimatization.